RobTillaart/RLCBuffer/README.md

 - **bool begin()** returns true if allocation succeeded.
 Only if succeeded the function resets the internal variables.

+Note that the RAM used by the buffer is 2 uint32_t (8 bytes) per element, one for the counter, and one for the value.
+One could change the counter to an uint16_t to save some RAM.

 ### Meta

 - **uint32_t size()** return size set in constructor.